buildkite/go-buildkite/README.md

 ```

-Not everything in the [buildkite API](https://buildkite.com/docs/api/) is present here yet—if you need something please make an issue or submit a pull request.
+Note: not everything in the API is present here just yet—if you need something please make an issue or submit a pull request.

 # License